 1. Diabetic Retinotherapy

-A condition in which a person experiences an impaired vision or the loss of vision due to diabetes is known as diabetic retinopathy.
+A condition in which a person experiences an impaired vision due to diabetes is known as diabetic retinopathy.
 High sugar from diabetes often leads to the damage to the tiny blood vessels that are present in the retina.
-Retina plays an important role in the vision as it detects light and signals the brain.
+Retina plays a vital role in the vision as it detects light and signals the brain.
 Diabetic retinopathy can cause blood vessels in the retina to leak fluid that distorts the vision.
-High sugar level changes the shape of the lens which can lead to the blurring of vision.
+High sugar level changes the shape of the lens, which can lead to the blurring of vision.
 Diabetic macular edema is the most common cause of vision loss among people who suffer from diabetic retinotherapy.
-It is the buildup of fluid in the macula which is the part of the retina.
+It is the buildup of fluid in the macula, which is the part of the retina.
 The macula is essential for the sharp vision and is used to recognize things.
 People with all type of diabetes are at the risk of developing diabetic retinotherapy.